-If you’ve been keeping up with Podfluence over the last few weeks then you may be familiar with the very impressive podcasts featured on the Crawlspace Media Network.
-If you are familiar with true crime podcasts, then the name Rebekah Sebastian might ring a bell.
-And if it doesn’t – and you are a true-crime fan, you should familiarize yourself with her amazing podcast Die-Alogue and her Yellow Tape trivia show.
-But don’t take our word for it (but you should check out our review)!
+If you’ve been keeping up with Podfluence over the last few weeks then you may be familiar with the very impressive podcasts featured on the Crawlspace Media Network If you are familiar with the best true crime podcasts, then the name Rebekah Sebastian of Die-Alogue and her Yellow Tape trivia show.

 We recently sat down with Rebekah to learn more about what inspired her podcasting journey, recommended Die-Alogue episodes, and what else she’s listening to!

 Podfluence: What inspired you to start your show?
 What were some of your influences?

 After 2 years of hosting YELLOW TAPE: a live interactive true crime trivia show, I noticed my audience was often wanting to talk about the cases or topics we covered during the game.
 So even though I worried the world didn’t need another true-crime podcast, I went ahead anyway, because I felt there was room for an interview format true crime show.

 I’m probably influenced by every podcaster I love but because of the interview style of DIE-ALOGUE, I really look to people I consider great interviewers like: Dax Shepard, Terry Gross, James Lipton, and Kelly Ripa.

 Podfluence: What paths have you taken to grow your audience?